badrdjemoui/sqlite-android/README.md

 # sqlite-android
 sqlite insert,show and upgrade
 -------------------------------------------
-1:create a project for at least 15 level android and name it "SqliteApp" , package com.example.programmingknowledge 2:create 2 class java "MainActivity.java" and "DatabaseHelper.java"
+1:create a project for at least 15 level android and name it "SqliteApp" , package com.example.programmingknowledge.sqliteapp;
+2:create 2 class java "MainActivity.java" and "DatabaseHelper.java"  ;
-3:create the xml file "activity_main.xml"
+3:create the xml file "activity_main.xml";